tcskill/terraform-ocp-mongodb/README.md

 ### Environment

-- kubectl - used to apply the yaml to create the route
+- kubectl - used to apply yaml

 ## Suggested companion modules